Our K-5 Style Rain-Gutter & Downspout Installation Quality Standards Page

 11. Stronger Installation w/Stainless Steel Screws:

-I use thicker #12 stainless steel screws for gutter installation for a stronger more reliable hold of the gutters and downspouts.
+I use thicker #12 shaft high-grade stainless steel screws for gutter installation for a stronger more reliable hold of the gutters and downspouts.
+Most deck screws are just a #9 size thickness.
 I even use 2 screws in each Monster Hidden Hanger

 (as shown).
-That is the equivalent of 1 screw per foot, which is over 8 times the requirement of Building Code in this area; of just 1 nail per 4'.
+That is the equivalent of 1 screw per foot within the gutter span, so if you imagine a screw has a 2X better hold than a nail this is unarguably 8 times the requirement of Building Code in this area of just 1 nail per 4'.

-If there is too much dry rot for a good hold, or the board crack and splits, I will always know it, because the drill will keep spinning as the screw has stripped out the wood and lost all grip.
-Most importantly; I will know every time when these screws have a good grip and should hold.
+If there is too much dry rot for a good hold, or the board crack and splits, I will always know it, because the drill will keep spinning, since the screw had stripped out the wood and lost all grip.
+Most importantly; I will know every time when these screws have a good grip and should hold long term.
 If not, I will change the angle of the screw, use a longer screw, or move the attachment to find some good wood near by.
-In cases where there is not enough solid wood in close proximity of where I need to fasten the gutters, I can then discuss with the client options for replacing of those rotten boards.
+In cases where there is not enough solid wood in close proximity of where I need to fasten the gutters, I can then discuss with the Client options for replacing of those rotten boards.
 This also allows for simple adjustment or removal of the gutters latter on, if needed.

 I also place the rain-gutter hidden hangers every 2 feet, which is twice as much as building code calls for.
 This makes the rain-gutters especially sturdy when leaning a ladder against them and other causes of dents.
 They are over twice as sturdy as any conventional installations for that fact alone.